 - Periodically review and evaluate apprentices before advancement to the next wage progression.

-- Pay your apprentice(s) the percentage of Journey wage rate for hours worked (see table on next page).
+- Pay your apprentice(s) the percentage of Journey wage rate for hours worked (see table).

 - Be selected by an ITAC participating employer.